Build yourself a new reality using VR/AR

 Venturing into an out-of-body or out-of-self exploration is often negatively associated with a search for pleasure or self-indulgence.
 At the core of this exploration however, is to seek out the answers to questions like, “Who am I?” or “Why am I here?”

-The pursuit of the later is also the fundamental question behind a well constructed VR experience.
+The pursuit of the latter is also the fundamental question behind a well constructed VR experience.

 Facebook and Samsung announced their VR partnership in February.
 Fear ensued; indicated by the image above.
 There were cries over the fear of our new dystopian future.
 By July everyone was going crazy for the nostalgia and social benefits of Pokémon Go.